ClementNerma/Rave/docs/books/hybrid.md

 Output::println(`Hello, Jack`);
 ```

 As you can see, a macro is simply a way to simplify the writing of a call.
 It would be heavier to write `Output::println` each time we want to display something in the console, right?
 That's why the `println!` macro is here.
-And as you can guess, the `!` symbol indicates we are calling a macro and not a function.
+And as you can guess, the `!` symbol indicates we are calling a macro and not a function (except unsafe functions, but we'll see that later).

 Macros can have several arguments, which must be typed.
 But it can also have a return type if it is ensured to return a specific type of value.
 For example, in our example, because `println!` is void-typed, the macro will return a `void`.
 So, we write: